 It is also a good idea to work with an attorney throughout the process.
 He or she will not only offer guidance regarding the debt and repayment, it also ensures a professional who understands the system and processes associated with a debt is overseeing your case.
 You might also find that filing for bankruptcy is a better option than toying with debt collectors, especially if your financial situation is dire.

-Want to know more or do you have concerns about where an unpaid debt could lead?
+Want to know more about debtor’s prison or do you have concerns about where an unpaid debt could lead?
 Contact the Law Offices of Robert M. Geller at 813.254.5696 to schedule a free consultation.